Arsoban/DiscordEmojiManager/README.md

 Paste a folder path below, in this folder emojis will be downloaded.

+Click download emojis.

 ### Uploading

-If you want to upload emojis, paste server id you want to download emojis at right text field.
+If you want to upload emojis, paste server id you want to download emojis at center text field.

 Paste a folder path below, emojis will be uploaded from this folder.

+Click upload emojis.

+### Deleting all

+If you want to delete all emojis, paster server id you want to delete all emojis at right text field.

+Click delete all emojis.

 ## Linux and MacOS builds